decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ## Nonce selection

-The proofs generated in this specification insures that the key material was applied on the specified nonce.
+The signatures and proofs generated in this specification are created using a specified nonce.
 A verifier-specified cryptographically random nonce provides strong protections against replay attacks.
-In some settings, proofs can be generated in a non-interactive fashion; in this case verifiers MUST be able to verify the uniqueness of the nonce values (provers could use a unique verifier ID combined with a timestamp to help with this).
+In some settings, proofs can be generated in a non-interactive fashion; in which case verifiers MUST be able to verify the uniqueness of the nonce values.

-The proof generation acts a digital signature on the nonce, which could be used to design BBS+ based digital signature mechanisms.
-In this case, the nonce could be the hash digest of the message to sign, and the resulting proofs (potentially containing disclosed attribute values) would form the signature.

 # IANA Considerations